Illinois to ban advertising for guns allegedly marketed to kids and militants

 “The JR-15 .22 youth training rifle is for adults who wish to supervise the safe introduction of hunting and shooting sports to the next generation of responsible gun owners," the statement said.
 “Parents and guardians wanting to pass on this American tradition have been purchasing small caliber, lighter youth training rifles for decades.”

 Raoul said he doesn’t have any gun-makers “in the so-called crosshairs. ...
 It’s not our interest to go fishing.”
-He hopes the law deters questionable practices and no legal action is necessary.
+A violation of the law could draw a $50,000 fine, but more important to the attorney general is the possibility of a court-ordered injunction.
+Still, Raoul hopes the law deters questionable practices and no legal action is necessary.

 New York, New Jersey, Delaware, Washington, California, Hawaii and Colorado have adopted similar plans.
 The shooting sports group has filed federal lawsuits in all but Colorado and none has been settled.
 Despite the court action, the laws are in effect everywhere but New Jersey, which has barred implementation for members of the shooting sports group, according to the Brady Campaign, which has intervened on behalf of defendants in each case.